 The first subsection of the situational child molester is the regressed pedophile.
 These individuals will be sexually involved with adults from time to time; however, they will primarily target female children.
 Often, these individuals have poor coping skills and will sexually offend when various life stressors present themselves (Terry & Tallon, 2004).
 Generally, they will select child victims deemed as easily accessible to relieve these life stressors (Robertiello & Terry, 2007: Terry & Tallon, 2004).
 The second subsection is the morally indiscriminate pedophile.
 Individuals occupying this subsection will generally sexually abuse by using force.
 Moreover, they will typically fantasize about similar actions using deviant pornography (e.g., bondage) to assist in creating and reinforcing their fantasy.
 Like the previous typology, these individuals may target children and occasional adults (Terry & Tallon, 2004).

 The third subsection of situational child molesters is the sexually indiscriminate.
-These are individuals that will often victimize their children or children within their family.
+These are individuals who will often victimize their children or children within their families.
 These offenders will commonly report victimizing out of boredom and doing so as an extension of their deviant fantasies (Terry & Tallon, 2004).

 The fourth and final subsection of the situational child molester is the naïve/inadequate molester.
 Offenders occupying this category have difficulties forming and maintaining relationships with adult peers.
 Moreover, these offenders typically have a cognitive disorder.
 The totality of this issue is that they will sexually abuse children without understanding or demonstrating remorse for their actions.